CS171/Homework_instructions/week-05/hw/week_05_hw.md

 	*Spacing between charts, font size, color scheme, ...*

 	This is your space to be creative!
-Please use at least 3 CSS styles, and keep the design guidelines you have learned so far in lecture in mind.
-But you don't need to go overboard.
-(Required are 3 different CSS styles)
+Please use at least 5 CSS styles, and keep the design guidelines you have learned so far in lecture in mind.
+We will actually deduct points for bad visual design, so be mindful of your fonts, colors, etc.

 &nbsp;